OnesmoOgore/embedded-motor-pid-controller/docs/architecture.md

 # System Architecture Overview

 This document describes the high-level architecture and module breakdown of the `embedded-motor-pid-controller` project.

 The goal of this project is to demonstrate a clean, portable PID-based motor speed controller in embedded C, with a matching Python simulation environment for tuning and validation.

 ---

 ## 1. Project Structure

-The project is divided into three main components:
+The project is divided into five main components:

 1. **`firmware/`** – the main embedded C application
-2. **`sim/`** – the Python simulation and analysis environment
+2. **`sim/`** – Python-based simulation and analysis tools
-3. **`docs/`** – project documentation (including this file)
+3. **`docs/`** – project documentation
+4. **`.github/`** – GitHub Actions CI workflow
+5. **`README.md`** – project overview, build instructions, and status

 ```text
 embedded-motor-pid-controller/